 State Champs Esports and Lawrence Technological University are excited to announce registration is now open for the 2019 High School League Series.
 This will be State Champs Esports and Lawrence Tech’s second season on league play and third year hosting the eSports Weekend on LTU’s Southfield Campus.
 This spring season, competitors will play League of Legends for a chance to win thousands of dollars in scholarship and other prizes!

 Each team must have 5 players who will face other high school teams in an 8-week long season.
 The top 16 teams will be invited to compete for the grand prize on Lawrence Tech’s Southfield Campus.

 - 64 schools can register for the first official eSports Invitational.

 - Each team must consist of five students and an optional substitute.

 - Matches will be played on the official Summoner's Rift map with standard win conditions.

 - The series will be broken into two segments: a regular season and a postseason

-- The regular season will see the 64 teams divided into four groups of eight.
+- The regular season will see the 64 teams divided into eight groups of eight.
 Each team will play against the other seven teams in their group twice over eight weeks.